 - Library Staff

-David York, MLIS is the AOMA Librarian.
-David is a full-time professional librarian who holds a graduate degree in Library and Information Science from the University of Texas, an American Library Association-accredited institution.
+Rita Terrell, MSIS is the AOMA Librarian.
+Rita is a full-time professional librarian who holds a graduate degree in Information Science from the University of North Texas, an American Library Association-accredited institution.

 As a community, our students are given the opportunity to participate in the daily functioning of the library.
 Student workers provide part-time clerical and circulation support in the evenings and on Saturday.
 These library staff members are all currently enrolled students and/or recent graduates who provide valuable input concerning the selection of resources that support the needs of the student body and of practitioners in the field.
 The training and experience of the library staff is an asset to the AOMA community and encourages use of the library’s resources.